Funerals Are Significant Therapeutic Events of Expression & Introspection

 You Can Never Go Back and Do it Over

 Some say it’s harsh to remind you of this, but we know we must.
 We want you to honor your loved one in a way that allows you to look back, years from now, and be thankful that you did the best you could to honor their life.
-Creating a ceremony that calls together the hearts and minds of all who loved them is a gift to everyone involved. -A gift of memories, a gift of healing...a truly priceless gift of peace-of-mind.
+Creating a ceremony or event that calls together the hearts and minds of all who loved them, is a gift to everyone involved. -A gift of memories, a gift of healing...a truly priceless gift of a peace-of-mind.

 The Importance of Viewing